 The Provincial Advisory Council for the Inclusion of Persons with Disabilities advises the Minister Responsible for the Status of Persons with Disabilities on current issues and ways to make things better.
 This Council is made up of 12 to 18 people who have disability related experiences and knowledge.
 They are women and men of different ages who come from small and large communities.

-Many government departments and agencies will work together to make sure their services and programs include people with disabilities.
-Ministers and senior management will meet regularly to plan how best to remove barriers and achieve inclusion.
+Many government departments and agencies work together to make sure their services and programs include people with disabilities.
+Ministers and senior management meet regularly to plan how best to remove barriers and achieve inclusion.
 Partner departments and agencies include: